-\end{theorem} \begin{proof} The worst case approximation error between $\psi_1(x)$ and $\psi_2(x)$ over the domain $\mathbb{X}$ is given by $\gamma$ as defined in \eqref{eq:abs_error_orig}.
-Hence, $\psi_2(x)$ applied to the real system deviates maximally by $\gamma$ with respect to the infinity norm.
-Since the original policy $\psi_1(x)$ is robust against input disturbances of magnitude up to $\hat{\gamma}$ in respect to the infinity norm, the inequality $\gamma \leq \hat{\gamma}$ is sufficient for $\psi_2(x)$ to be stable.
-We can verify the inequality $\gamma \leq \hat{\gamma}$ by solving \eqref{eq:error_robust_MPC_verification} where, at optionality, $\tau$ coincides with the worst case approximation error $\gamma$.
-If $\psi_1(x)$ and $\psi_2(x)$ are MILP representable, then it directly follows that \eqref{eq:error_robust_MPC_verification} is also an MILP. \end{proof}
+\end{theorem} \begin{proof} Let $\gamma$ be the worst case approximation error between $\psi_1(x)$ and $\tilde{\psi}_2(x)$ over the domain $\mathbb{X}$ as defined in~\eqref{eq:abs_error_orig}.
+Hence, $\tilde{\psi}_2(x)$ applied to the real system deviates from $\psi_1(x)$ at most by $\gamma$ with respect to the infinity norm.
+Since the original policy $\psi_1(x)$ is robust against input disturbances of magnitude up to $\hat{\gamma}$ with respect to the infinity norm, the inequality $\gamma \leq \hat{\gamma}$ is sufficient for $\tilde{\psi}_2(x)$ to be stabilizing, and the state $x$ converges asymptotically to the set $\mathcal{E}$.
+As soon as the set $\mathcal{E}$ is reached, the controller $\psi_2(x)$ switches from $\tilde\psi_2(x)$ to the linear control law $Kx$.
+Since $K$ asymptotically stabilizes the underlying system and $\mathcal{E}$ is an invariant set under the linear policy $Kx$, it follows that~$\psi_2(x)$ is asymptotically stable.
+We can verify the inequality $\gamma \leq \hat{\gamma}$ by solving \eqref{eq:error_robust_MPC_verification} where, at optimality, $\tau$ coincides with the worst case approximation error~$\gamma$.
+If $\psi_1(x)$ and $\tilde{\psi}_2(x)$ are MILP-representable, then \eqref{eq:error_robust_MPC_verification} is equivalent to an MILP because $\mathbb X$ is a polyhedron and because $\|\cdot\|_\infty$ is MILP-representable thanks to Lemma~\ref{lem:inf_norm_MILP}. \end{proof}